What is the Simplified Debt Restructuring Programme?

 The Official Receiver may appoint a Restructuring Advisor to assist the company throughout the SDRP process, including the making of the SDRP application.
 The Restructuring Advisor may continue to assist throughout the process, up to informing the Official Receiver when the company may be discharged from the SDRP.

 If a company is eligible for the SDRP and complies with the application requirements, the Official Receiver will send a notice of application to the company and its creditors.
-It will also publish the notice on the designated website.
+It will also publish the notice on the Ministry of Law website.

 The notice of application will set out the details of the company and the procedure for submitting an objection to the company entering the SDRP.
 These objections must be made within 21 days of the notice of application being published.